Ikot Ekpene: British era

 Though most inhabitants of the area did not have direct contact with European traders who they called Mbakara until early in the twentieth century, it is believed that European articles of trade reached the people beginning in the 17th century.

 In November 1903, British troops arrived in the area from Calabar and the following year established a garrison there in January 1904, putting Umoren Eyenobong (known as swordwearer by the Europeans) from Ukana in charge of the immediate Annang people.
 From Ikot Ekpene the troops marched to Uyo and from there to Abak and Opobo (now Ikot Abasi).
 Between 1904 and 1910, Ikot Ekpene became part of the Enyong District.
 In 1914 Enyong District was broken up into two: Enyong and Ikot Ekpene Districts.
-The new Ikot Ekpene District included Uyo and Abak with the headquarters in Ikot Ekpene town (Akpan, 1967).
+The new Ikot Ekpene District included Uyo and Abak with the headquarters in Ikot Ekpene town.

 By 1919, trade with Europeans opened up as the town became an administrative centre.
 The following companies had posts and stores in the town: John Holt's, Cooperative Wholesale Society, Paterson Zochonis (PZ), G. B. Ollivant and the Compagnie Francaise de L'Afrique Occidentale.
 The establishment of these companies resulted in an exodus from the surrounding areas and made Ikot Ekpene a vibrant metropolis.
 In 1937, the colonial administration built the main market and separated those who sold imported European goods from indigenous articles.
-A slaughterhouse was added to allow for the inspection of meat (Ette, 2020).
+A slaughterhouse was added to allow for the inspection of meat.

 In 1903, the British sent in troops and a garrison was stationed there at the main entrance to the town known as Control Post.
-The town was so important to the British that when a proposed road linking Owerri and Calabar in the late 1920s was to bypass the town, the British administrators abandoned the idea in favour of one linking Eket and Owerri in order to bring the town into the loop (Nair, 1972).
+The town was so important to the British that when a proposed road linking Owerri and Calabar in the late 1920s was to bypass the town, the British administrators abandoned the idea in favour of one linking Eket and Owerri in order to bring the town into the loop.
 It became the site of the experiment in local self-governance by the British in 1951.
-It was also the birthplace of the famous Ibibio Welfare Union when James Udo Eka teamed up with Udosen Obot at a Methodist school in Ikot Obong Edong (Noah, 1988).
+It was also the birthplace of the famous Ibibio Welfare Union when James Udo Eka teamed up with Udosen Obot at a Methodist school in Ikot Obong Edong.

 Under the British, the town became the seat of both the (Annang) Division and (Ikot Ekpene) County Council.
 Today it is a municipal centre in the state of Akwa Ibom.